Port Moresby: Crime

 Al Jazeera describes Port Moresby as "one of the most dangerous cities in the world".
-Parts of Port Moresby have security problems with house break-ins being the main problem.
 ABC Australia reports that "many homes have big fences covered in metal sheeting, locked gates and internal steel security doors."

-Carjacking is now rife in the capital and stopping at the few functional traffic lights is not recommended after dark when marauding gangs gather at the intersections.
-Security guards are widely employed as the police force is underresourced and weakened by internal corruption.
 Travel by foot is not recommended in and about the city and suburbs due to continuing breakdown in law and order.
 The UN Global Compact Cities Programme, using a method called Circles of Sustainability, has assessed the urban security of Port Moresby as 'critical'.

 Transport

 Port Moresby is served within the city by buses and privately owned taxis.
 Flights are vital for transport about the country, highways not being widely available.
 Port Moresby is served by Jacksons International Airport, the biggest international airport and Papua New Guinea Defence Force Air Wing base in the country.

 As the national highway system is not fully linked, there are many internal flights to other towns, such as Lae and Madang, which have no direct road connection to Port Moresby.